About the Personal Safety Program

 Volunteer for the Personal Safety Program

 We are always looking for special volunteers to help teach school-aged children about personal safety and safe touch.
-Volunteers will work will be trained by our Personal Safety Coordinator on how to give personal safety lessons at local schools.
-If you would like to learn more about this volunteer opportunity, please contact Kaitlyn Wooden.
+Volunteers will be trained by our Personal Safety Coordinator on how to give personal safety lessons at local schools.
+If you would like to learn more about this volunteer opportunity, please contact Kaitlyn Deragon.